defmethodinc/just-not-sorry/README.md

 Commit messages are required to follow the [AngularJS's commit message convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
 This allows us to automatically increment the version numbering of the extension using the [SemVer](https://semver.org/) standard and generate release notes.
 We use the [Commitizen](https://github.com/commitizen/cz-cli) library to provide interactive prompts to help generate the commit messages.
 Once you've run `npm install` as instructed in the development setup section, Commitizen will be run whenever you execute the `git commit` command.

-### Jasmine Tests
+### Enzyme Tests

-Tests are written using [jasmine](https://jasmine.github.io/).
-They can either be run from the command line using headless chrome or run within a browser window.
+Tests are written using [enzyme](https://github.com/enzymejs/enzyme).
+They can either be run from the command line using:

-To run the headless tests, use:

 ```
 npm test
 ```

-To run the tests in the browser, use:
+To run the tests watch mode, use:

 ```
 npm run test:watch
 ```

-and then open http://localhost:8888 in a web browser.

 ### To Publish a New Version to Chrome Webstore